wirebits/BlueStorm/README.md

 - Kali Linux
 - Raspberry Pi OS

+# Note
+The script takes some time to start around 40-50 seconds.

 # Setup
 Make sure the latest python and pip3 is installed on your system (Windows/Linux/MacOS).